Achilles Tendinopathy: Achilles Tendon Pain

 During a run, it can often be confused for calf tightness or cramping when it is a muscle tear.
 Symptoms may worsen with activity to the point where it becomes too uncomfortable to continue.

 Due to the deep nature of the Soleus Muscle, it is often difficult to pick up a Soleus Tear on an Ultrasound scan, and as a result, an MRI is a gold standard for diagnosis.

-Treatment under the care of a Physical Therapist and usually consists of gait analysis, advice on footwear, a thorough strengthening program, and a structured return to run.
+Treatment under the care of a Physical Therapist usually consists of gait analysis, advice on footwear, a thorough strengthening and stretching program, and a structured return to run.
 If there is a biomechanical fault, custom insoles may be recommended.

 Tennis leg symptoms include an audible ‘popping’ noise followed by a sudden onset of sharp burning pain on the inner calf.
 The pain is often severe, causing the individual to stop the activity immediately without being able to return.
 Following injury, it can be painful to do a heel raise, especially when the knees are straight.
 It is tender to touch, and there may be a palpable dip in severe ruptures.